bslgroup/binding_affinity_US/README.md

 #NPWHAM EXAMPLE

-Sample input and output files (from the Distance-based BEUS simulation with no restraints) are provided for scripts that use the npwham code.
+Source file, installation file (Makefile), preinstalled binaries, and sample input and output files (from the Distance-based BEUS simulation with no restraints) are provided for scripts that use the npwham code.

-npwham.cp - code for the Non-Parametric Weighted Histogram Analysis (npwham) Method
+npwham.cc - code for the Non-Parametric Weighted Histogram Analysis (npwham) Method

+Makefile - installation of npwham.cc

+npwham - preinstalled binaries of npwham.cc

 #1-Free energy